alejandrotoledoweb/whale_and_jaguar_challenge/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn test`

+To run all the test given in the repository, run 'yarn test' and then follow the instructions.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**